 Eli’s Cheesecake Bakery & Café is a family-owned Chicago institution that’s been baking from-scratch cheesecakes since 1980.
 All their decadent desserts are made with regionally sourced ingredients, then slow baked in small batches.
 And each cake is made with Eli’s signature all-butter cookie crust and decorated by hand.
 Choose from over 40 flavors, like strawberry, toffee, Oreo, chocolate chip, and turtle.
 Or get a sampler that lets you try a slice of their most popular flavors.
 6701 W. Forest Preserve Dr.

 HotChocolate in Wicker Park is most famous for their namesake creation — hot chocolate.
 You can opt for the classic cup made with milk chocolate, the Mexican variation blended with fresh cinnamon, or even a boozy option spiked with a shot of your choice.
-Each comes topped with a house-made marshmallow (which is maybe the best part).
+Choose one of their amazing baked goods to enjoy on the side (the spot is run by award-winning pastry chef Mindy Segal).
 1747 N. Damen Ave.

 Looking to get your sweet fix downtown?
 Tucked inside Revival Food Hall, HotChocolate Bakery offers a sweet selection of gourmet baked goods made with seasonal, local ingredients.
 You can also get her signature hot chocolate, served warm in the winter and iced in the summer.
 125 S. Clark St.